stablecoinxyz/masspay/README.md

 - `NEXT_PUBLIC_SPONSORSHIP_POLICY_ID` - create a policy from the [Pimlico dashboard](https://dashboard.pimlico.io/) and get its ID
 - `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` - create a project and get its ID from the [WalletConnect dashboard](https://cloud.reown.com/)

+To run locally, you'll need Pimlico API credentials for the Paymaster service.
+We are happy to provide credentials for you to install MassPay and test locally.
+Please connect with us on our SBC Telegram group: @stablecoin_xyz.
+Pimlico also provides a free tier if you prefer to sign up for your own account directly with them.

 ## Run locally

 Install dependencies